bbauska/JS-InterviewQuestions-JS/README.md

 <h3>114: How can you close a window using JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-We can close a created window object using “close()” method.
+<p>We can close a created window object using “close()” method.
 The syntax
 is: Window.close()</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3>115: What does the “location” function do in JavaScript?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-The location property of a window is a reference to a location object and represents the URL of the document that is displayed in the window.
+<p>The location property of a window is a reference to a location object and
+represents the URL of the document that is displayed in the window.
 The Href property of the location object is a string that contains all the text of the URL.</p>